ser-gonza/Projects/README.md

-German Vocabulary Review Board game.
+German Vocabulary Review Boardgame.
 Created for a German class to enhance their expertise in the German language.

 ![Board](https://github.com/user-attachments/assets/2728de4f-9ca8-4ea2-8878-6b3a22f73b85)